-The overall impressions of the storm track bias are: The model does produce separate north Atlantic storm track (hereafter NAST) and north Pacific storm track (NPST), but the storm track proxies: KE' and Ens' both have much smaller magnitude in CAM3 than in ERA-40.
+The overall impressions of the storm track bias are: The model does produce both a north Atlantic storm track (hereafter NAST) and a separate north Pacific storm track (NPST), but the storm track proxies, KE' and Ens', both have much smaller magnitude in CAM3 than in ERA-40.
 Peak values along the NAST are nearly 3 times as large for Ens' and about a third larger for KE' in ERA-40.
 It is beyond the scope of this study to explain this difference.
 However, the following information may be relevant.
 The resolution used to generate the ERA-40 data (T63) is larger than the resolution used to generate the CAM3 data (T42).
-The ERA-40 data were truncated spectrally to the CAM3 resolution before the two datasets were interpolated to the same grid before making calculations shown here, so the final resolutions used to calculate the storm track proxies and the bias match.
+The ERA-40 data are truncated spectrally to the CAM3 resolution before the two datasets are interpolated to the

+Fig. 1 High pass (2-8 day periods) wind-related products: transient kinetic energy (KE', left column, in m2s-2) and transient enstrophy (vorticity squared, Ens', right column, in s-2) during DJF conditions.
+The level is $\sigma = 0.3$.
+Top row: 1979-1998 DJF time averages for ERA-40.
+Middle row: DJF averages for 20 year CAM3 simulation using historical boundary conditions.
+Bottom row: KE' and Ens' bias: values in middle row minus corresponding values in top row.
+The contour interval is uniform within a column.
+Along the storm tracks KE' in CAM3 is about 3/4 the corresponding value in ERA-40; for Ens' the CAM3 values are about a third the corresponding ERA-40 values same grid before making calculations shown here, so the final resolutions used to calculate the storm track proxies and the bias match.
 Perhaps there may be different energy and enstrophy cascades occurring due to the difference in resolution used in the original datasets.
-A wavelet analysis was applied to the transient: relative vorticity and meridional wind fields to see if those fields differ in scale between CAM3 and ERA-40.
+A wavelet analysis is applied to the transient relative vorticity and meridional wind fields to see if those fields differ in scale between CAM3 and ERA-40.
 Transient ζ and v fields are used since they have positive and negative values that relate to the scale of the weather systems in the storm track.
-Wavelet transforms, using the DOG (derivative of Gaussian) wavelet, were applied to daily maps, then the wavelet magnitudes were averaged in time.
-Zonal wavelet transforms of vorticity are shown in Figs. 2b,c.
-The wavelet analysis found that the wavenumbers having largest amplitude are somewhat longer for CAM3 than ERA-40.
-The peak vorticity in the NAST (at 40°N and 45°N) occurs between wavenumbers 6 & 7 in CAM3 and close to wavenumber 7 in ERA-40.
+Wavelet transforms, using the DOG (derivative of Gaussian) wavelet, are applied to daily maps, then the wavelet magnitudes are averaged in time.
+Zonal wavelet transforms of vorticity are shown in Fig. 2b, c.
+The wavelet analysis finds that the wavenumbers having largest amplitude are somewhat longer for CAM3 than ERA-40.
+The peak vorticity in the NAST (at 40°N and 45°N) occurs between wavenumbers 6 and 7 in CAM3 and close to wavenumber 7 in ERA-40.
 For the NPST, the peak wavenumber has the same scale in CAM3 and ERA-40.
 For both the NAST and NPST, the CAM3 magnitudes of KE' and Ens' are much less for all wavenumbers.
 CAM3 values are roughly half the corresponding values in ERA-40 at all wavenumbers and locations at or near the storm tracks.
 Spectral transforms (Fig. 2a) along midlatitude circles find nearly all of the longest waves (wavenumbers 1-10) have less amplitude in CAM3 than in ERA-40.
 Hence, the greater enstrophy in ERA-40 is not explained by higher amplitude short waves alone because nearly all waves have higher amplitude in ERA-40.
 Perhaps the diminished amplitude simply reflects the generally greater extraction of energy and amplitude in CAM3 than in ERA-40 by friction and diffusion.
 The vorticity bias equation friction and diffusion group of terms, shown later, is generally larger along the NAST and NPST in CAM3, especially at lower levels.
 Finally, ERA-40 data and CAM3 simulations both have a much stronger NAST than NPST.